 If you’re not happy with the explanation or it doesn’t seem to go beyond the surface, ask other locals to explain their understanding of your observations.

-Once you’ve found your explanations, you’re in a much better position to know how to navigate your workplace and not ruffle any feathers unintentionally.
+Once you’ve found your explanations, you’re in a much better position to know how to navigate your new workplace abroad.

 But stay open to the fact that how things are done in your new workplace may not actually jive with who you are or how you want to live or work.

-However, by then you will then at least be wiser whether what you’ve discovered is a company culture thing – in which case you can change jobs, if that’s an option for you – or whether it is a broader cultural thing – in which case you may have a culture clash in your hands.
-I’ve written about how to go about dealing with a culture clashes here.
+However, by then you will at least be wiser whether what you’ve discovered is a company culture thing – in which case you can change jobs, if that’s an option for you – or whether it is a broader cultural thing – in which case you may have a culture clash in your hands.

-What unexpected surprises have you had working abroad?
+What strategies have you used to adapt to working abroad?
 Let me know in the comments below.